mvh-megha/assignment2/README.md

 ### Steps to follow before running the project
 1. Clone the project using the following command `git clone https://github.com/mvh-megha/assignment2`
 2. Navigate to the project directory and run `npm install`
-3. Create an empty directory named "uploads" in the main folder path `mkdir uploads`
+3. Create an empty directory named "uploads" in the main folder path, with the command `mkdir uploads`
 4. Run `npm start` to run the project and initiate the server.
 5. Use APIs and have fun.